RenCyberSec/RenCyberSec.github.io/_posts/2025-09-15-XXS (Cross site scripting).md

   </details>
   -

   _**9. Reflected XSS into a JavaScript string with angle brackets and double quotes HTML-encoded and single quotes escaped**_
 This lab contains a reflected cross-site scripting vulnerability in the search query tracking functionality where angle brackets and double are HTML encoded and single quotes are escaped.

 </details>

-## 2.Dom-Based XSS
+## 2. Dom-Based XSS
 Client-side has vulnerable JavaScript.
 It doesn’t involve with the server-side, completely rely on client’s browser to execute the payload.
 One quick check is turn on the developer tool, input and execute a simple prompt or alert script, see if there’s any network interaction with the server.